curatorsigma/critic-format/TEI_subspec.md

 #### Available Versification schemes
 In ALL cases, the abbreviation for books from [OSIS](https://wiki.crosswire.org/OSIS_Book_Abbreviations) MUST be used.
-While this may use book abbreviations foreign some(or most) schemes, this simplifies crossreferencing drasticly.
+While this may use book abbreviations foreign to some(or most) schemes, this simplifies crossreferencing drasticly.

-Each manuscript has a natural versification scheme (e.g. `Masoretic` for the Leningradensis).
-It MUST be noted (TODO: where??, is this a SHOULD??)

 Verse IDs in all schemes are formed as:
 `{book_abbr}-{chapter}-{verse}`